doctorfree/MusicPlayerPlus/README.md

 to the Beets database.
 To import your music library into Beets, issue one of the following commands.

-To write tags during import:
+To write tags during import (very slow for a large music library):

 ```
 mpplus -I -w
 ```

-To not write tags during import (faster but tags are nice):
+To not write tags during import (faster, tags can be added later):

 ```
 mpplus -I -W